abrahamce/fusionpbx-sce-install/README.md

-<p>Change the masterand slave IPs, enter you DB password and do not forget on the slave to set the node_type to slave.</p>
+<p>Change the master and slave IPs, enter you DB password and do not forget on the slave to set the node_type to slave.</p>

 <p>Once that is done run the following:</p>